tillwenke/museum_item_classification/README.md

 Due to large files you have to get trained models and text embeddings from [here](https://drive.google.com/drive/folders/1ZKOynMoLZd0R_0Q8kB-AwELzFwo50atb?usp=sharing) and paste them respectively in models/ and data/text_embeddings

+For getting a quick overview check out the respective folder.

 # Executing
 Mostly you will see Jupyter Notebooks.
 Especially during data preparation we went in baby steps therefore you will often notice something similar to: